akazukin5151/approportionment/README.md

 ### WebUI

-- Interactive legend for colormap ND:
-    - hover on main plot highlights the relevant point in the color wheel
 - Use party colors for colormap ND legend party dots
 - arbitrary rotation of colormap ND party dots
 - Hide color wheel when colorscheme is changed from colormap nd?